espressif/esp-jumpstart/docs/en/rst/gettingstarted.rst

 -  The app\_main() function is the application entry point.
 All applications begin execution at this point.
-This function gets called after the FreeRTOS kernel is already executing on both the cores of the ESP32.
-Once FreeRTOS is initialised, it forks an application thread, called the main thread, on one of the cores.
+This function gets called after the FreeRTOS kernel is already executing on the ESP8266.
+Once FreeRTOS is initialised, it forks an application thread, called the main thread.
 The app\_main() function is called in this thread’s context.
 The stack of the application thread can be configured through the SDK configuration.

 -  C library functions like printf(), strlen(), time() can be directly called.
-The IDF uses the newlib C library, which is a low-footprint implementation of the C library.
+The ESP8266\_RTOS\_SDK uses the newlib C library, which is a low-footprint implementation of the C library.
 Most of the category of functions of the C library like stdio, stdlib, string operations, math, time/timezones, file/directory operations are supported.
    Support for signals, locales, wchrs is not available.
 In our example above, we use the printf() function for printing to the console.

--  FreeRTOS is the operating system powering both the cores.
+-  FreeRTOS is the operating system powering the core.
 FreeRTOS (https://www.freertos.org) is a tiny kernel that provides mechanisms for task creation, inter-task communication (semaphores, message queues, mutexes), interrupts and timers.
 In our example above, we use